thbishop/knife-solo_data_bag/README.md

 By default, this plugin will use the configured data_bag_path.
 This is defaulted to `/var/chef/data_bags` by Chef.
 It is possible to override this path in your Chef client config if desired.
-When using this plugin, it is also possible to override the path using the `--data_bag_path` argument.
+When using this plugin, it is also possible to override the path using the `--data-bag-path` argument.

 ### Encrypted Data Bag Secret
 This plugin respects the "encrypted_data_bag_secret" configuration option in